-First, sign up for a Moz Pro subscription or 30-day free trial.
+First, sign up for a Moz Pro subscription or 30-day free trial (credit card required).

 Alternatively, you could use Moz’s free version of the Keyword Explorer and Open Site Explorer SEO tools.
-You can use a limited per day (for example, two uses of Keyword Explorer per day).
-To get full access you need an account.
+You can use these limited number of times (for example, twenty uses of Keyword Explorer per month).
+To get full access, you need an account.

 Moz Pro is a web application (SaaS) tool so there is nothing to install.

 Download MozBar extension at some point soon.
 This free chrome extension toolbar is an impressive complementary tool.